aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.8.rst.txt

               ^

     Likely cause based on the information given by Python:
-        You used 'x' as a parameter for a function before declaring it also as a nonlocal variable:
+        You used `x` as a parameter for a function before declaring it also as a nonlocal variable:
-        'x' cannot be both at the same time.
+        `x` cannot be both at the same time.

 SyntaxError - name is global and nonlocal